sk31337/open-component-model/cli/docs/reference/ocm_add_component-version.md

 If given a path to a file, the command will attempt to use that file as the "component-constructor" file.

 In case the component archive does not exist, it will be created by default.
+If not specified, it will be created with the name "transport-archive".

 ```